superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 == Changelog ==

 = 2.5.1 =
-Release Date: June 8th, 2024
+### Release Date: June 8th, 2024

-Bugfix:
+#### Bugfix:
-* Fixed an error where the AMP legacy version is selected
+* Fixed an error on the AMP page when the legacy AMP version is selected.
+Thanks to [mfonabel](https://wordpress.org/support/users/mfonabel/) for reporting this issue.

 = 2.5 =
 Release Date: May 31st, 2024